humbertoragazzini/ms-1-front-end/README.md

 * I did the validation for every single page, this are the result:
     - Index validation:

     ![index validation](design/validator/index-validation.png)

     - My Story validation:

     ![my story validation](design/validator/mystory-validation.png)

     - About Me validation:

     ![about me validation](design/validator/aboutme-validation.png)

     - Contact validation:

     ![contact validation](design/validator/contact-validation.png)

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

-Validator Testing
-HTML
-No errors were returned when passing through the official W3C validator CSS
-No errors were found when passing through the official (Jigsaw) validator Unfixed Bugs
-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.